Preconditioned Regularized Wasserstein Proximal Sampling

 where $V:\R^d \rightarrow \R$ is some $\mathcal{C}^1$ potential, and $\beta>0$ is a constant.
 Such problems arise frequently in data science, such as uncertainty quantification in imaging \cite{laumont2022bayesian}, Bayesian statistical inference \cite{gelman1995bayesian}, inverse problems \cite{stuart2010inverse}, and computational physics \cite{krauth2006statistical}.
 Methods for sampling have also been connected to recent machine learning methods, such as simulating stochastic differential equations (SDEs) for diffusion models \cite{song2021scorebased}, unsupervised learning \cite{tan2024unsupervised}, and Bayesian neural networks \cite{mackay1995bayesian}.

-Current popular sampling methods to solve this are Monte Carlo Markov chain (MCMC) methods, which bypass the usual difficulty arising from the intractability of the normalizing constant $\int_{\R^d} \exp(-\beta V(x)) \dd{x}$.
+Current popular sampling methods to solve this are Markov chain Monte Carlo (MCMC) methods, which bypass the usual difficulty arising from the intractability of the normalizing constant $\int_{\R^d} \exp(-\beta V(x)) \dd{x}$.
 There is a wide variety of Monte Carlo methods each with different convergence rates and conditions on the potential $V$.
 Notable examples include the unadjusted Langevin algorithm and the Metropolis-adjusted Langevin algorithm \cite{rossky1978brownian,durmus2019high}, with recent algorithms considering proximal operators and Moreau--Yosida envelopes \cite{durmus2018efficient}, subgradients \cite{habring2024subgradient}, and annealed Moreau regularization \cite{habring2025diffusion}.
-The theoretical core of MCMC is to construct a Markov chain with some invariant distribution $\hat\pi$ that approximates the target distribution $\pi$.
+The theoretical core of MCMC is to construct a Markov chain converging to some invariant distribution $\hat\pi$ that approximates the target distribution $\pi$.